-The most recent Scientific, Technical and Economic Committee for Fisheries (STECF) report on the performance of the CFP confirms that "many stocks remain overfished and/or outside safe biological limits and the objective of the CFP to ensure that all stocks are fished at or below $F{\rm MSY}$ in 2020 has not been achieved".4 Specifically, Baltic Sea fish populations are not improving and the Mediterranean and Black Seas remain in a dire state with overfishing continuing in 2020 for 85% of assessed stocks, whereas the proportion of Northeast Atlantic Maximum Sustainable Yield (MSY) assessed fish stocks subject to overfishing has decreased from around 75% in the mid-2000s to 28% more recently.
+The most recent Scientific, Technical and Economic Committee for Fisheries (STECF) report on the performance of the CFP confirms that "several stocks remain overfished and/or outside safe biological limits.
+The objective of the CFP to ensure that all stocks are fished at or below FMSY in 2020 has not been achieved for these stocks".
+The proportion of Northeast Atlantic Maximum Sustainable Yield (MSY) assessed fish stocks subject to overfishing has decreased from around 74% in the mid-2000s to 26% more recently.
+However, Baltic Sea fish populations are still struggling, progress made in the Celtic Sea has been reversed in 2021, and the Mediterranean and Black Seas remain in a dire state with overfishing continuing in 2021 for 72% of assessed stocks.
 Moreover, many stocks remain data-limited, with unknown stock or exploitation status, while 38% of the stocks with assessed status are outside safe biological limits.

-TAC-setting still falls well short of the CFP's legally binding ambition to end overfishing by 2020: according to a recent analysis of EU-only and EU/UK shared TACs,5 almost half (48%) of the assessed TACs still exceeded scientific advice for 2020, with only limited progress since then (44% for 2021 and 33% for 2022), and worse results for EU-only (38%) than EU/UK shared (31%) stocks.
-Moreover, precautionary advice for data-limited stocks continues to be exceeded more frequently (58%) than MSY-based advice for fully assessed stocks (17%), as well as for bycatch (45%) compared to target (23%) stocks.6 The outlook presented in this year's report by the UK's Centre for Environment, Fisheries and Aquaculture Science (Cefas) is even less encouraging, concluding that only around a third of the assessed TACs negotiated by the UK for 2020, 2021 and 2022 (including for example the EU/UK and EU/UK/Norway negotiations) followed scientific advice.7
+TAC-setting still falls well short of the CFP's legally binding ambition to end overfishing by 2020: according to a recent analysis of EU-only and EU/UK shared TACs, almost half (48%) of the assessed TACs still exceeded scientific advice for 2020, with gradual but insufficient progress since then (44% for 2021, 34% for 2022 and 25% for 2023).
+Moreover, precautionary advice for data-limited stocks continues to be exceeded more frequently (59%) than MSY-based advice for fully assessed stocks (12%), as well as for bycatch (46%) compared to target (11%) stocks.
+The outlook presented in this year's report by the UK's Centre for Environment, Fisheries and Aquaculture Science (Cefas) is even less encouraging, concluding that only 40% of the assessed TACs negotiated by the UK for 2023 (including for example the EU/UK and EU/UK/Norway negotiations) followed scientific advice (i.e. 60% still above advice).
+This includes 50% for stocks with MSY advice and only 20% for data-limited stocks with precautionary advice (i.e. 50% and 80% still above the respective advice), highlighting that progress for the latter is particularly lagging behind.

-Although progress has been made for some commercially important fish populations, EU Member States have failed to attain Good Environmental Status (GES) for most stocks, as required in the Marine Strategy Framework Directive (MSFD), and a significant proportion of stocks are still poorly managed.
-Justifications presented by EU decision-makers often revolve around a lack of scientific data, the lower economic importance of such stocks or the risk of "choking" other fisheries if scientific advice for stocks caught primarily as bycatch was followed.
+Although progress has been made for commercially important fish populations over the past decade, EU Member States have failed to attain Good Environmental Status (GES) for most stocks, as required in the Marine Strategy Framework Directive (MSFD), and a substantial proportion of stocks are still poorly managed.
+Justifications presented by EU and UK decision-makers often revolve around a lack of scientific data, the lower economic importance of such stocks or the risk of "choking" other fisheries if scientific advice for stocks caught primarily as bycatch was followed.